 Automation System Features

-Overall, the automated system, in conjunction with existing production equipment, positively effects the customer in two ways; cost savings and reduction in work related injuries.
-By automating the packaging process, the customer is able to reduce labor costs by not having the boxes hand packed.
-Then work related injuries are reduced by eliminated the repetitive nature of the task by automating the process.
+Overall, the automated system, in conjunction with existing production equipment, positively affect the customer in two ways; cost savings and reduction in work-related injuries.
+By automating the packaging process, the customer is able to reduce labor costs by not having the boxes hand-packed.
+Then work-related injuries are reduced by eliminating the repetitive nature of the task by automating the process.